3bHussein/AAst-Computer-Science/T2-01Data-Structures Using-c/README.md

     //12-Swap Two Node (With Move Data) (Not Done)
     //13-Swap Two Node (without Move Data) (Not Done)
     //14-Reverse List
-    //15-Concatenate Two LikedList
+    //15-Concatenate Two LikedList (Not Done)
-    //16-Combine Two Sort List into New List
+    //16-Combine Two Sort List into New List (Not Done)
-    //17-Check if a List is Sort
+    //17-Check if a List is Sort (Not Done)
-    //18-Check if a  Circular double List is Sort
+    //18-Check if a  Circular double List is Sort (Not Done)
-    //19-Display all element above the Average in List
+    //19-Display all element above the Average in List (Not Done)
-    //20-Insert into Sort List
+    //20-Insert into Sort List  (Not Done)
-    //21-Display All prime element in List
+    //21-Display All prime element in List (Not Done)
-    //22-Check if a circular is mirror or not
+    //22-Check if a circular is mirror or not (Not Done)
-    //23-Dispose a double List
+    //23-Dispose a double List (Not Done)

 <br>